 in the model file.
 See the

 modeling language for further information.

-You can submit an optimization problem specified in the GAMS
+To submit a global optimization problem specified in the GAMS

-the NEOS Server.
-You need to specify the absolute path to a
+modeling language, you need to specify the absolute path to a GAMS file on

 The Options file is optional and requires that the

 exist before the solve statement in your model file.

 options also may be specified within the model input file (see

 The GDX file is an optional file for inputs.
 It will be